 Although 7-cost Rebecca has extremely low power for her cost, her On Play effect compensates for that.
 To activate Rebecca‘s effect, there has to be an 8-cost Character in play.
 Luckily, Leader Usopp gives +1-cost to your {Dressrosa} type Characters, so when Rebecca is played, she becomes an 8-cost, self-filling her effects condition.

-Rebecca lets you play two {Dressrosa} type Characters from your hand, one has to cost 7 or less and the other has to cost 4 or less, but it will join in rested.
-This means alongside Rebecca, we can play 7-cost Kyros to remove one of the opponent’s Characters from play and the second Character could be Roronoa Zoro, Cavendish, or Franky.
+Rebecca lets you play two {Dressrosa} type Characters from your hand; one has to cost 7 or less, and the other has to cost 4 or less, but it will join in rested.
+This means that we can play 7-cost Kyros alongside Rebecca to remove one of the opponent’s Characters from play, and the second Character could be Roronoa Zoro, Cavendish, or Franky.
 For only 7 Don, we’re developing three Characters and removing the opponent’s Characters, shifting the game in our favor.

 Turn-Based Gameplay